For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Psittaculidae (Old World Parrots)

-VERNAL HANGING-PARROT (Loriculus vernalis) – Heard at Tmatboey only. [*]
+VERNAL HANGING-PARROT (Loriculus vernalis) [*]

 Vangidae (Vangas, Helmetshrikes, and Allies)